awyand/liri-node-app/README.md

 ### movie-this

 The movie-this command accepts additional input.
 A movie title should follow the "movie-this" command in the console.
 This will retrieve select information on the specified movie.

-Example:
+Execution Example:

 ```node liri.js movie-this Die Hard```